'Whatever It Took': Republican Mark Harris' Path To The Election That Won't End

 Chad Connelly, the former director of faith engagement for the Republican National Committee, says Harris connects with voters the same way President Trump did leading up to the 2016 elections.

-Trump won more than 80 percent of voters nationally, who identified as white, born-again or evangelical Christian.
+Trump won more than 80 percent of voters nationally who identified as white born-again or evangelical Christians.

 "It's really just authenticity,"said Connelly.
 "I think a large reasons the Hillary [Clintons] of the world lose is they come across as inauthentic.
 And I think Mark is the real deal."